bgenere/vignoble/README.md

 Author : Bruno Généré      <bgenere@webiseasy.org>

 This module targets the Dolibarr platform.

 The aim of this module is to manage the complete life cycle of vine cultivation.
-To track all operations and tasks done by plots of land, type of vine and to collect results.
+You could track all operations and tasks done by plots of land, type of vine and collect results.

 Using this module the vine cultivation could be followed and enhanced as needed year by year.

-Current Main features
+Main features
 --------------------

 Plots of land catalog (first draft)